-Protect your Galaxy S20 Ultra with these reliable heavy duty cases
+Best Heavy Duty Cases for Galaxy S20 Ultra in 2022

 Spigen makes some outstanding cases that are sleek and rugged.
 The Tough Armor style is the best of the bunch with dual-layer protection and a built-in kickstand around the back.

-Texas-proud protection: ArmadilloTek Vanguard Series
+ArmadilloTek Vanguard Series

 The Vanguard Series is a standout heavy duty case with a built-in kickstand.
-We've linked to the black model, but its also available in blue, red, and orange.
+While the Blue and Orange look like they walked off a construction site, the Red model is much more reserved and cool-looking.

+Speck's cases are known for that telltale groove pattern across the back adding grip and style to a case that's durable and stylish.
+This case also comes with an anti-microbial coating that can help keep your case from getting funky over time.

-Better be an OtterBox: OtterBox Symmetry Series
+OtterBox Symmetry Series

 The Symmetry is a heavy duty case designed for daily use.
 It's sleek enough to comfortably fit in your pocket yet rugged enough to protect your phone from nasty drops and daily wear and tear.

-Ultra-rugged design: SUPCASE UB Series Clear Case
+SUPCASE UB Series Clear Case

 This hybrid clear case protects the Galaxy S20 Ultra without adding unnecessary bulk.
 The sleek design is pocket-friendly and intelligently designed to protect the cameras and display.

-Quite the marvel: UAG Monarch
+UAG Monarch

 The UAG Monarch is a great rugged option for an extra-large phone like the Galaxy S20 Ultra.
-It offers outstanding protection and looks rather stunning in Crimson.
+It offers outstanding protection and looks rather stunning in crimson.
 The ridges along the edges also add some much-needed grip.

 The bigger the phone the more unsightly the scratches and cracks.
 Don't let your brand new phone take unnecessary damage and find the heavy duty case that fits your style and budget.